 In Wicksell’s model, if the interest rate is too high, S>I and the gap between the two is the amount of hoarding.
 Unfortunately, this crucial idea is only partially incorporated into Keynesian analysis.
 Zoltan Jakab & Michael Kumhof argue that the standard loanable funds model doesn’t make sense because it ridiculously implicitly assumes that banks transfer goods from savers to borrowers in a kind of barter system.
 In a barter system like that, hoarding would be impossible.
 In reality, banks create money and whenever you have money, you can get recessions due to hoarding.

 Fortunately, the hoarding version of the loanable funds model is implicitly incorporated into the liquidity trap models of monetary policy.
 President Bush’s chief economist, Greg Mankiw understood this when he calculated that the appropriate Federal Funds interest rate that could have largely avoided much of the 2008 recession was below zero.
 In Mankiw’s graph below, the blue line shows the interest rate that Mankiw thinks would have minimized hoarding and the red line shows the actual interest rate that the Fed maintained.

 The problem during the recession of 2008 was that the Fed cannot make the interest rate go below zero.
-This situation is called a liquidity trap: when the Fed is trapped because it already cut the interest rate to zero and it cannot do more because interest rates don’t go below zero and that causes excessive hoarding.
+This situation is called a liquidity trap: when the Fed is trapped because it already cut the interest rate to zero and it cannot reduce interest rates more because nominal interest rates don’t go below zero and that causes excessive hoarding.
 ‘Liquidity’ means the quantity of money in circulation and when the interest rate is zero, the Fed cannot increase liquidity because when it pumps more money into the banking system, the banks just hoard it rather than lending it out.
 Hoarded money isn’t really part of the money supply.

 Disinflation and hoarding.